1. Home

 Where Do Oncology Pharmacists Work?

-Oncology pharmacists work in a variety of settings, including hospitals, clinics, cancer centers, and infusion centers.
-An oncology pharmacist may also work in research and academic institutions, where they conduct clinical trials and develop new cancer treatments.
+Oncology pharmacists work in various settings, including hospitals, clinics, cancer centers, and infusion centers.
+They may also work in research and academic institutions, where they conduct clinical trials and develop new cancer treatments.

 What Do Oncology Pharmacists Do?